zupzup/blog/go-example-graphql/post.md

 Alright, that's it!

-After starting the server, we can use `GraphiQL` to query for a post with a certain `id`, specifying the fields we are interested int:
+After starting the server, we can use [GraphiQL](https://github.com/graphql/graphiql) to query for a post with a certain `id`, specifying the fields we are interested in:

 ```
 query {